-The condition of the National Park's SSSI area has been gradually improving over the last decade, but currently about 43% is in unfavourable but recovering condition8 and only 22% of monitored watercourses are achieving good ecological status.
+6 Explanatory Memorandum to the New Forest National Park Authority (establishment) Order 2005 area has been gradually improving over the last decade, but currently about 43% is in unfavourable but recovering condition8 and only 22% of monitored watercourses are achieving good ecological status9.
 Trends in a variety of key species, such as the curlew, appear to show declines which reflect a variety of pressures and the densities of several protected birds, including nightjar, woodlark and Dartford warbler are relatively low compared with other lowland heathland sites.
 The Government White Paper, 'The Natural Choice: Securing the Value of Nature (2011)' recognises the need for decisions to reverse such declines and to undertake action to deliver ecological networks that are coherent and resilient.
 This requires activity to retain existing components of the ecological network, improve their quality and scale, provide buffers in the surrounding landscape, and stepping stones and corridors to ensure habitats are joined up.
-In doing so the ecosystem services that the natural environment provides will be enhanced and there will be concurrent benefits for society.
+In doing so the ecosystem services that the natural environment provides will be enhanced and there will